danielstieger/myshop/README.md

 This repository contains the MyBookStoreApp which fulfills those stated requirements.
 Interestingly, the app itself is created automatically by the Werkbank
 Domain Driven Design Template.
 Based on the data-structures Invoice & InvoicePosition the template creates a complete interface with controllers, service, factory and repositories.
 Following the guidelines of Domain Driven Design one can change and extend the created artefacts for individuall needs.
-The user interface is completle adoptable - it is not a CRUD scaffolding.
+The user interface is completle adoptable - it is not a CRUD scaffolding!

+There are two demos available on our homepage:

+* Creating the app with the DDD template [download](https://www.modellwerkstatt.org/part1.mp4)
+* Running the app with different runtimes [download](https://www.modellwerkstatt.org/part2.mp4)

 In order to try out this Werkbank DDD Tempalte on your own, following components are needed: